How to Survive New Year’s Eve as a singleton!

 Any time of celebration can be challenging when you’re single but none more tricky than New Years which seems to be dominated by canoodling couples wherever you look.

-To stop you from sinking into a vat of self-pity or loneliness here are some suggestions which will not only help you survive but could help you start the New Year in such a positive way that 2016 could become your best year yet.
+To stop you from sinking into a vat of self-pity or loneliness here are some suggestions which will not only help you survive but could help you start the New Year in a positive way.

 Examine your options